 \section{Conclusion}

 In this work, we have presented an effective way of using triangulation as a form of self-supervision for single view 3D pose estimation.
-Our approach imposes geometrical constraints on multi-view images to train models with little annotations in semi- and weakly-supervised learning setups.
-This was made possible by making the pipeline end-to-end differentiable.
+Our approach imposes geometrical constraints on multi-view images to train models with little annotations in a semi-supervised learning setup.
+Making the pipeline end-to-end differentiable was key to this.
 We have demonstrated how the proposed robust triangulation can reliably generate pseudo labels even in crowded scenes and how to use them to supervise a single view 3D pose estimator.
-The experimental results, especially in the SportsCenter dataset, clearly shows its advantages in learning a precise triangulated 3D pose over other triangulation methods.
+The experimental results, especially in the SportCenter dataset, clearly shows its advantages in learning a precise triangulated 3D pose over other triangulation methods.
 In future, we plan to further investigate the impact of integrating temporal or spatial constraints into our learning framework.